-Building on the user experience, features are perhaps the biggest deciding factor when choosing a browser.
+Building on the user experience, features are perhaps the biggest deciding factor when choosing either the Safari or Chrome browser.
 Having the ability to consolidate multiple apps into one window, customize your browser as you like, and simply do more is really attractive from a user standpoint.

-At first glance, both browsers come with common features like Bookmarks, a Reading List, and a History log across all devices.
+At first glance, both Chrome and Safari come with common features like Bookmarks, a Reading List, and a History log across all devices.
 The only real differences are that Safari calls bookmarks “Favorites,” and Chrome adds more context to its Reading List.

 For feature lovers, the real deal-breaker here is browser extensions.
-You can think of extensions as add-on features that help enhance and modify a browser.
-Entering the scene late, Apple only offers about 100 Safari extensions right now (most of which are pay-to-use apps).
-In comparison, Google boasts of a whopping 137,000+ extensions in the Chrome Web Store including chrome extension vpn.
-This, coupled with all of its Google app integrations, makes Chrome the king of features.
+You can think of extensions as add-ons that help enhance and modify a browser.
+Entering the scene late, Apple only offers about 350 Safari extensions right now (many of which are pay-to-use apps).

 It’s easy to mix up privacy and security because they’re so closely related.
-Yet, an important difference to remember is that privacy is about keeping your personal information safe from online snoopers and security is about keeping your system safe from cyberattacks (think phishing scams).
+An important difference to remember is that privacy is about keeping your personal information safe from online snoopers, and security is about keeping your system safe from cyberattacks (think phishing scams).

 Both Chrome and Safari are big on security measures – blocking popups by default, utilizing a Safe Browsing database to prevent malware, and frequently releasing software updates to fix bugs.
 However, privacy is an entirely different story.

 Safari collects data for things like website recommendations and UX improvements, but it also offers users plenty of ways to opt-out.
 Right off the bat, you’ll find a “Privacy Report” when you open Safari that lets you know how many trackers it’s blocked in the last week.